Over my years in the personal finance space, I’ve seen many apps claiming to give you money for essentially nothing.

 Let me know what you guys think!

-If you enjoyed this Sweatcoin review check out some of my other posts such as
+If you enjoyed this Sweatcoin review check out some of my other mobile app reviews articles such as

 P.s If you think anything was missing from this Sweatcoin review, let me know the comment below so I can keep improving.